manta-innovations/manta-innovations.github.io/_posts/2020-01-22-aws-glue-quickstart.md

 if we are using a framework written in one language, we should use that language to integrate with it.
 Using PySpark is the equivalent of trying to write a Sprint Boot application via a Python wrapper - there's a reason this doesn't exist, it's a bad idea.
-Despite this all the above still stands for PySpark, however instead of jars we have to provide our shared library as a zipfile, but all the rest of the ideas and patterns still hold.
+Despite this all the above still stands for PySpark, however instead of jars we have to provide our shared library as a zipfile, and due to Pythons lack of a standard build tool we'd have to write our own script to do this, but all the rest of the ideas and patterns still hold.